 What is Leaky Gut?

-Due to ongoing research and an increased understanding on how our digestive system functions, this term has gained a lot of attention lately.
+Due to ongoing research and an increased understanding of how our digestive system functions, this term has gained a lot of attention lately.
 Leaky gut is the common name used for ‘intestinal permeability’.

 Your digestive system is lined with a thin layer of mucosa that if spread out, would take up a surface area the size of a tennis court!
 So as you can see your digestive system takes up a huge area inside your body and is a very important system.

-This mucosa lining contains “tight junctions” which act like a gateway and are there to allow important nutrients to pass through from your intestines into your blood stream.
+This mucosa lining contains “tight junctions” which act as a gateway and are there to allow important nutrients to pass through from your intestines into your bloodstream.
 These tight junctions also keep things out of the blood stream like toxins, microbes and undigested food particles.